-- LU 28.2 Accommodate higher density residential development near community centers, transportation centers, employment, and ۲a) services areas.
-Please see the LU 28.3 Require that adequate and available circulation facilities, water Neighborhood Centers resources, and sewer facilities exist to meet the demands of the Overlay section for proposed residential land use.
-(AI 3) discussion of neighborhood activity centers.
-LU 28.4 Accommodate the development of a variety of housing types, styles and densities that are accessible to and meet the needs of a range of lifestyles, physical abilities, and income levels.
+LU 28.2 Accommodate higher density residential development near community centers, transportation centers, employment, and services areas.

+Please see the

+Neighborhood Centers

+Overlay section for

+discussion of

+neighborhood activity

+centers.

 LU 28.5 Integrate a continuous network of parks, plazas, public squares, bicycle trails, transit systems, and pedestrian paths into new communities and developments to provide both connections within each community and linkages with surrounding features and communities.
 LU 28.6 Require setbacks and other design elements to buffer residential units to the extent possible from the impacts of abutting agricultural, roadway, commercial, and industrial uses.
-(AI 3) - LU 28.7 Allow for reduced street widths to minimize the influence of the automobile and improve the character of a neighborhood, in accordance with the Riverside County Fire Department.

-- LU 28.8 Establish activity centers within or near residential neighborhoods that contain services such as child or adult-care, recreation, public meeting rooms, convenience commercial uses, or similar facilities. - LU 28.9 Require residential projects to be designed to maximize integration with and connectivity to nearby community centers, rural villages, and neighborhood centers.
+(AI 3) Allow for reduced street widths to minimize the influence of the automobile and improve the LU 28.7 character of a neighborhood, in accordance with the Riverside County Fire Department.
+LU 28.8 Establish activity centers within or near residential neighborhoods that contain services such as child or adult-care, recreation, public meeting rooms, convenience commercial uses, or similar facilities.
+Require residential projects to be designed to maximize integration with and connectivity to nearby LU 28.9 community centers, rural villages, and neighborhood centers.

-- LU 28.10 Require that residential units/projects be designed to consider their surroundings and to visually enhance, not degrade, the character of the immediate area.
-(AI 3) - LU 28.11 Require that special needs housing is designed to enhance, not visually degrade, the appearance of adjacent residential structures.
-(AI 3) - LU 28.12 Work proactively with residential developers to incorporate, where feasible, child care centers that serve families of all incomes and children of all ages where such facilities are lacking.
+LU 28.10 Require that residential units/projects be designed to consider their surroundings and to visually enhance, not degrade, the character of the immediate area.
+(AI 3) LU 28.11 Require that special needs housing is designed to enhance, not visually degrade, the appearance of adjacent residential structures.
+(AI 3) LU 28.12 Work proactively with residential developers to incorporate, where feasible, child care centers that serve families of all incomes and children of all ages where such facilities are lacking.